 Etsy’s flywheel starts with sellers and it ends with habitual buyers

 Now that we looked at the key partners, how the fees and services are structured.
 It becomes easier to understand how Etsy’s flywheel works.

 Our sellers are the heart and soul of Etsy, and our technology platform allows our sellers to turn their creative passions into economic opportunity.
 We have a seller-aligned business model: we make money when our sellers make money.

-- As more sellers join the platform there is how a critical mass of unique and varied products, that can’t necessarily be found on more conventional e-commerce platforms start.
+- As more sellers join the platform, a critical mass of unique and varied products that can’t necessarily be found on more conventional e-commerce platforms start.

 - As those products become compelling for buyers, they enable word-of-mouth and organic growth to pick up.

-- When that happens more buyers joining the platform, by becoming extremely active.
+- When that happens, more buyers join the platform by becoming extremely active.

-- This makes the platform compelling for sellers, that in turn, starts selling more items, thus improving further the product variety.
+- This makes the platform compelling for sellers, that in turn start selling more items, thus further improving the product variety.